-- Allow importing scenes with alphanumeric names: Enables import of scenes with alphanumeric names. - Enable Tabbing: Use this setting to enable or disable the default behavior of the tabulator key.
+- Allow Alphanumeric Imports: Enables import of scenes with alphanumeric names. - Enable Tabbing: Use this setting to enable or disable the default behavior of the tabulator key.
 When enabled tabbing will iterate through the tab-fields of the element currently read. - Enable the numpad: Use this setting to enable or disable the default behavior of the numeric keypad (numpad).
 When enabled, the numpad will type directly into the callup field.
 Holding down the CTRL button will disable this function - Only allow callup codes with numeric values: When checked, this setting will only allow callup codes with numeric values when a page is read or saved.
-When unchecked, this setting will allow all values. - Show Tabfield List: Select this option for the tab field list to be visible. - Playlist AutoRead: When enabled, the page will automatically be read when selecting a page in a playlist. - Select next element in playlist after read: When checked, enables Viz Trio to automatically select the next element in the playlist after a read. - Callup digits: Select how many digits to use for the callup codes. - Remove MOS-playlists from show: Removes newsroom playlists that are monitored using the MOS protocol when the show is closed.
-Setting this to Yes will also affect other clients connected to the same Media Sequencer.
-The available options are: Yes, No and Ask. - Allow editing of MOS Playlists: When checked, allows the operator to edit a monitored MOS Playlist from a newsroom system.
-Affects only old style playlists (see Old Playlist).
-New style MOS playlists are always read-only (see New Playlist). - Use the new playlist by default: When checked (default), Viz Trio will use a new playlist implementation that is faster than the old one.
-Revert back to the old

-- by unchecking this option.
-Note that changing the playlist implementation will not affect the playlist elements on the Media Sequencer. - Automatic look-up of video elements when reading: When enabled, this option will automatically display the video in the video search area when a video element is read.
-Note that this will slow down the reading of the element.
+When unchecked, this setting will allow all values. - Show Tabfield List: Select this option for the tab field list to be visible. - Callup digits: Select how many digits to use for the callup codes. - Automatic look-up of video elements when reading: When enabled, this option will automatically display the video in the video search area when a video element is read.
+Note that this will slow down the reading of the element. - Autoupdate external preview: When selected, the external preview channel will be automatically updated when a page is edited in the Viz Trio client.
+When